writechoiceorg/rocketlawyer/pages/comparing-integration-options.md

 - Choose **Embedded UX** if you need a quick, low-maintenance integration that leverages Rocket Lawyer's existing interface.
 - Choose **Build Your Own UX** if you require a fully customized user experience and have the development resources to support a more complex integration.

+> **Tip:** Evaluate your team’s development resources and long-term maintenance capacity when choosing your integration approach.

 ---

 ### **Get Started**

 Whether you opt for Embedded UX or Building Your Own UX, Rocket Lawyer provides comprehensive documentation and support to guide you through the process.
 Visit the [Rocket Lawyer Developer Portal](https://developer.rocketlawyer.com/) for more information and to begin your integration journey.

+> **Need Help?** Contact our support team for assistance in deciding which integration approach is right for your business.